adlsdztony/mtr-chatbot/Document_Processing_Guide.md

     ```

 3. **Verify the outputs**:

+    You can check the processed text chunks using the chunk viewer:
     ```bash
     python chunk_viewer/run.py
     ```
     and check the results in your browser at `http://localhost:5000`

 4. **Restart the chatbot**:

+    After processing new documents, restart the chatbot service to load the updated database:
     ```bash
     docker compose restart chatbot
     ```

 ## Data Structure
 The output from mineru is a set of JSON files and markdown files organized as follows: